 7.2.4 Minerals (including trace elements), vitamins and similar isolated ingredients shall not be used unless their use is legally required or where severe dietary or nutritional deficiency can be demonstrated in the market to which the particular batch of product is destined.

 7.2.5 Preparations of micro-organisms and enzymes commonly used in food processing may be used, with the exception of genetically engineered micro-organisms and their products.
 Cultures that are prepared or multiplied in-house shall comply with the requirements for the organic production of microorganisms.

-7.2.6 Yeast shall be included in the percentage calculations of organic ingredients by 2013.
+7.2.6 For the production of organic micro-organisms for processed food and feed, only organically produced substrate shall be used.

 7.3 Processing Methods